Despite everything, meeting and surpassing all audience expectations every day.

 There's no question he is.

-There's no question anybody running would love to have the party behind him and unify and so forth and go forth as a major big powerful force.
+There's no question anybody running would love to have the party behind him and unify and so forth and go forth as a major, big, powerful force.

 But that isn't going to happen.

-So a lot of candidates have the mindset they have to do this without the aid of the party, and some think even with the aid of the party, that is not helpful.
+So a lot of candidates have the mindset they have to do this without the aid of the party.

 That would be pretty much any conservative.

-Carl Rove today, Washington examiner, fresh face might be best GOP nominee.
+If Karl Rove today, Washington examiner, fresh face might be best GOP nominee.

 One thing that unites many supporters of Donald Trump and Ted Cruz is the suspicion that party elders might try to hand the nomination to another candidate.